Skip to main content

 Outreach

 My outreach activities are largely driven by the needs of our stakeholder groups.
 This may include directed research programs or perhaps partnering with ongoing research efforts to help in the dissemination of wildlife related science.
-Current efforts focus around youth education, urban wildlife and various human-wildlife conflict issues (e.g., black vultures).
+Current efforts focus around youth education, urban wildlife, black bear management in Georgia, and various human-wildlife conflict issues (e.g., black vultures).
 However, I also have a strong interest in education and outreach activities that bring wildlife and natural resource science to underrepresented groups.

 Service